-Most computer systems today rely on a Userid / password combination to control access and to protect the data that resides on the systems.
-This means that the strength of the protection mainly relies on the length and complexity of the password that people choose to use.
-It is easy to select passwords that are easy to remember and are similar to previous password used.
-Passwords should be easy for individuals to remember but they should also be hard for others to guess.
+Most computer systems today rely on an User ID and password combination to control access and to protect the data that resides on the systems.
+The strength of the protection mainly relies on the length and complexity of the password.
+Passwords should be easy to remember, but they should also be hard for others to guess.

 Here are some best practices when choosing, maintaining, and protecting your passwords:

 Take a word and change the case on some of the letters.
-Then, either insert a letter or punctuation, or replace some letters with numbers or punctuation (but avoid common substitutions like a->4, I->1).
-Even better, use a combination of insert/replace: (Example: bomber -> b0mBer -> b0m&Ber -> %0m&Ber)
+Then, either insert a letter or punctuation, or replace some letters with numbers or punctuation, such as: Missouri River ND -> M1$$ouriR1v3rnd

 IT Security ensures that an organization's material and software resources are used only for their intended purposes.
 At NDIT, security is a part of everything we do.